JozefCeluch/GenericOutlineBug/README.md

 Example repo for a Compose bug where the Composable is not rendered at all on API 26 if it's clipped to a `Shape` that uses `Outline.Generic`.
-The
+In my example the `Path` is not convex.

 with `androidx.compose.ui:ui` version `1.7.0-beta03`